-The 8 Pieces of Equipment in my Total Workout Apartment Gym
+The 8 Pieces Of Equipment You Should Buy For Your At-Home Apartment Gym

 I decided to get serious about my at-home workouts, because a girl needed an alternative.